 If you have been hurt in an accident, a personal injury journal can be a valuable account of your experience.
-It is a good place to keep track of tangible details like when and where each of your medical appointments took place, and intangibles like how you felt physically and mentally.
+It is an excellent place to keep track of tangible details, like when and where each of your medical appointments took place, and intangibles, like how you felt physically and mentally.

 There can also be drawbacks to a journal, so it is a good idea to talk with a personal injury lawyer about whether to keep one.

 You might be tempted to keep these notes in a personal diary, but that is not a good idea.
 A personal injury journal is explicitly focused on your recovery.
 Other parties may be entitled to discover what you have written if it contains accident-related information.